stackbit-projects/soda-pixel-2d058/content/pages/posts/basic-rules-for-walking-in-the-mountains.md

 ## Equipment

 The equipment required for hiking depends on the length of the hike, but day hikers generally carry at least water, food, a map, and rain-proof gear.
 Hikers usually wear sturdy hiking boots for mountain walking and backpacking, as protection from the rough terrain, as well as providing increased stability.
 The Mountaineers club recommends a list of "Ten Essentials" equipment for hiking, including a compass, sunglasses, sunscreen, a flashlight, a first aid kit, a fire starter, and a knife.
 Other groups recommend items such as hat, gloves, insect repellent, and an emergency blanket.
-A GPS navigation device can also be helpful and route cards may be used as a guide.
+A GPS navigation device can also be helpful and route cards may be used as a guide

-> Returning home is the most difficult part of long-distance hiking; You have grown outside the puzzle and your piece no longer fits. ― Cindy Ross

-Proponents of ultralight backpacking argue that long lists of required items for multi-day hikes increases pack weight, and hence fatigue and the chance of injury.
-Instead, they recommend reducing pack weight, in order to make hiking long distances easier.
-Even the use of hiking boots on long-distances hikes is controversial among ultralight hikers, because of their weight.

-## Environmental Impact

-Natural environments are often fragile, and may be accidentally damaged, especially when a large number of hikers are involved.
-For example, years of gatherin